 The Working Draft is being knocked into shape.

 This appears to be a kind of meta-standard (a standard about developing standards), jumping aboard the cybersecurity bandwagon.

 Its intended audience is poorly defined:

-- Those who are “creating” cybersecurity frameworks presumably means standards bodies, hence this might be another SC27 internal guideline, a Standing Document in the lingo.
+- Those who are “creating” cybersecurity frameworks could mean standards bodies, hence this might be another SC27 internal guideline, a Standing Document in the lingo;

 I can barely guess what this project is doing at this stage: the outline structure suggests perhaps a set of considerations or controls operating at different stages of the incident lifecycle.